csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 A pattern that we would like to use is the DOA (data access object that we discussed in class)

-Our testing method will follow the Test Driven Development.
-People will need to write unittests first before they start writing code.
-This will encourage people to design what they will create before jumping into writing codes.
-Furthermore, there must be a unittest for every functions we write to thoroughly ensure no bug is there.
-We will also use continuous integration method.
-We will perform code reviews and manually deploy onto Heroku.
-We will only deploy master-branch/working-app onto Heroku.

 #### Q5: What are the user stories that make up the MVP?

  * At least 5 user stories concerning the main features of the application - note that this can broken down further